Has-if36/BitNet/README.md

     GGML_ASSERT(view_src == NULL || data_size == 0 || data_size + view_offs <= ggml_nbytes(view_src));
 #endif
 ```
 This will pretty much clamp the required allocation down to what's available instead of crashing.
 So far I've only tested with `bitnet-b1.58-2B-4T`, it's slower than CPU (at least from what I see, not sure why.
-It might be because of this, who knows.
-According to ChatGPT, it might be because of the overhead in transfering data between CPU to GPU, so larger model is suitable). `-ngl` will enable gpu support, if set 0, CPU will be used.
+It might be because of this, or maybe because I'm using smaller model). `-ngl` will enable gpu support, if set 0, CPU will be used.
 ```
 "./build/bin/llama-cli.exe" -m models/BitNet-b1.58-2B-4T/ggml-model-i2_s.gguf -p "You are a helpful assistant" -cnv -ngl 31 -t 4
 ```